Investments and other subsidies

 - simplified building-integrated generating facilities: EUR0.1817/kWh or EUR0.1727/kWh

-A bonus of five percent or 10 percent applicable on the above-mentioned tariffs can be granted for the components of the PV system made in Europe.
+A bonus of 5 percent or 10 percent applicable on the above-mentioned tariffs was granted for the components of the PV system made in Europe.
+This bonus has been cancelled effective May 2014 since this system has been considered as non-compliance with EU rules on freedom of movement.

 - France: EUR0.20/kWh, in addition to an energy efficiency bonus of up to EUR0.08/kWh